rafshawn/RTOS-Notes/12-Scheduling-Algorithms.md

 ## Round Robin
 - Also known as time slicing
-- FCFS, but with clock based preemption
+- FCFS, but with clock based pre-emption
 - Each process gets a time slice (quantum) to execute
 	- Smaller quantum reduces response time
 	- Too small can increase overhead